 Walking up to a bag of golf clubs can feel like looking at a set of complicated tools with no instructions.
-You've got 14 of them and, for some reason, they all have different numbers, shapes, and names.
+You've got 14 of them, and for some reason, they all have different numbers, shapes, and names.
 This guide is here to clear that up.
 We're going to break down each type of club in your bag, explain its specific job, and give you a simple framework for making a confident choice on the course.

 Understanding the Arsenal: The Main Types of Golf Clubs